Nayakan: Plot

-An anti-government union leader's son Sakthivel "Velu" is arrested by the police to find his whereabouts.
+An anti-government union leader's son Sakthivel "Velu" is arrested by the police to find his father's whereabouts.
 They trick Velu into believing them as his well-wishers and release him.
 When Velu meets his father, the police kill the latter.
-Feeling betrayed, Sakthivel stabs the police inspector and runs away to Bombay, where he is raised by Hussain, a kind-hearted smuggler living in the Dharavi slums.
-One day, when Hussain is ill, A young Velu, decides to carry out the smuggling activity on behalf of Hussain.
-His demand for a bigger commission from the smugglers enrages them, and they involve Inspector Kelkar to arrest Hussain and kill him in jail.
+After attending his father’s funeral, Velu stabs the police inspector and escapes to Bombay, where he is raised by Hussain, a kind-hearted smuggler living in the Dharavi slums.
+One day, when Hussain is ill, a young Velu decides to carry out the smuggling activity on behalf of Hussain.
+His demand for a bigger commission from the smugglers enrages them, and they involve a corrupt inspector Kelkar to arrest Hussain and kill him in jail.
 When they close the case as suicide, Velu is enraged knowing the truth and murders Kelkar.
 He later takes care of Kelkar's family which consists of his wife and a mentally challenged son Ajit.
 Kelkar's wife knew that her husband's immorality resulted in his death.

 Velu meets Neela, a schoolgirl forced into prostitution, who has interests to pursue her education.
 Her innocence and courage impress Velu, and he eventually marries her.
 They have two children: Surya and Charumathi.
 Velu's power and command gradually increases in Dharavi as he voices out in support of local people which gains him huge popularity among the masses.
-His rival smugglers try to murder Velu in an attack, but Neela is killed instead.
+His rival smugglers, the Reddy brothers lose a bet to Velu in smuggling some goods from the ship due to which Velu becomes the king of the harbour.
+Ashamed, they are instructed to murder Velu and his family in an attack, but Neela is killed instead.
 After avenging Neela's death, Velu sends his children to Madras to safeguard them.